 Public figures, including authors Sir Terry Pratchett and Philip Pullman - in an open letter published in Monday's Daily Telegraph - said: "We object to his characterisation of Britain as a 'Christian country' and the negative consequences for politics and society that this engenders.

 "Apart from in the narrow constitutional sense that we continue to have an established Church, Britain is not a 'Christian country'.

-"Constantly to claim otherwise fosters alienation and division in our society."'Christian nation'
+"Constantly to claim otherwise fosters alienation and division in our society."